phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 816446
+#Total Number of Tweets: 1741119
-#Number of Clinton Tweets: 546141
+#Number of Trump Tweets: 817036
-#Number of Sanders Tweets: 221489
+#Number of Clinton Tweets: 546450
-#Number of Rubio Tweets: 219875
+#Number of Sanders Tweets: 221875
-#Number of Carson Tweets: 133818
+#Number of Rubio Tweets: 220015
-#Number of Bush Tweets: 92936
+#Number of Carson Tweets: 134016
-#Total Number of Tweets:
+#Number of Bush Tweets: 93016
 ---